dmitrybv/EhLib-vp-theme-hope/src/EhLibDoc/10-using-tdbgrideh-component/02-brief-description-of-tdbgrideh-tdatalink-and-tdataset.md

 `TDBGridEh` supports all the features of the `TDBGrid` component and also includes many additional features.

 Some features of `TDBGridEh` only work when the grid is connected to a DataSet of type `TMemTableEh`. `TMemTableEh` is a `DataSet` that contains all the records in the computer's memory and is not connected directly to the database.
 TMemTableEh can be connected to other DataSets that can connect to the database.
-When working in conjunction with `TDBGridEh`-`TMemTableEh`-`TDataSetDataDriverEh`-`<Your Dataset>`, you will be able to work in the database and use all the features of `TDBGridEh` that it has when working with `TMemTableEh`.
+When working in conjunction with `TDBGridEh`-`TMemTableEh`-`TDataSetDriverEh`-`<Your Dataset>`, you will be able to work in the database and use all the features of `TDBGridEh` that it has when working with `TMemTableEh`.

 When `TDBGridEh` is connected to `TMemTableEh`, then `TDBGridEh` has the following additional features such as: